sremedios/phinet/README.md

 Finally all images are run under `3dWarp`, which aligns the images as well as downsamples them to 2mm^3 if necessary for RAM constraints.

-### Training
-Check the possible command line arguments in the `parse_args()` function in utils/utils.py

-Run `train.py` with the preferred arguments, ensuring that the files are in the correct directories illustrated above.

 ### Classify
 Run `predict.py` to make a prediction, passing in the preferred command line arguments.